mianguyen/Emotional-Support-Conversation/codes/README.md

 # Dataset
-Old Dataset (1053 conversations) is in dataset file.
+The old dataset (1053 conversations) is in 'dataset' directory.
 We have split them into train/eval/test set.

 # Interact with Blender Joint Model